 The Soil Carbon Challenge is an international (and localized) prize competition to see how fast land managers can turn atmospheric carbon into soil organic matter.
-It has begun (first entry described here, April 2011 update here,, September 2011 update here, April 2012 update here) and we're actively seeking new entrants, partnerships for localized or sector-specific competitions, and suggestions.
+See updates here.
+We're actively seeking new entrants, partnerships for localized or sector-specific competitions, and suggestions.

 California Grassland Carbon Challenge launched in January 2011.

 Vermont Soil Carbon Challenge launched in October 2011.